Godiva Chocolate Martini

 Mine too Katie!
 Thanks for your comment!
 I appreciate it.

-This cocktail sounds amazing and your photography is stunning!
+This cocktail was amazing and your photography is stunning!

 Thanks so much Genevieve!
 That really made my day!

-Just in time for the holidays too, this looks delicious!
+Just in time for the holidays too, this was delicious!
 I am never going to say no to something with chocolate, YUM!
 Thank you for sharing!

 Thanks Amelia!
 It is the perfect holiday cocktail!